 Tisch School trained a significant amount of the most famous Broadway stars and is considered to be the top “supplier” of musical actors in the country, and maybe even the world.

-ACT is on our list because like most of the top drama schools in America, it has trained actors whose names should be very familiar to you: Do Denzel Washington, Nicolas Cage or Annette Benning ring any bells?
+The American Conservatory Theater, or ACT, is on our list because like most of the top drama schools in America, it has trained actors whose names should be very familiar to you: do Denzel Washington, Nicolas Cage or Annette Benning ring any bells?

 Cours Florent is considered the most prestigious school for Performing Arts in France.
 It offers artistic and multidisciplinary programs focusing not only on acting but also staging, music, and dance.